saragenajomari/DML/readme.rst

 -

 2.)
 Staff

 Capabilities:

 -  Approve student pending accounts
 -  Add/update/remove new materials in the inventory
 -  Keeps track on the approved orders and dispense them in the lab
 -  Logs the status of the material after the material is returned (If its broken or damaged)

 3.)
 Teacher

 Teacher approves the materials ordered by the students.
 Capabilities:

 -  Approves/Decline/View Order of items from the students

 4.)
+Student

 Capabilities:

 -  Orders materials

 link to the site: https://dmlab.000webhostapp.com/